Owner, Digital Maddox LLC

 - Managed the internal R&D program for the Geospatial Intelligence Program.

-- Planned technology road maps for the program to go from a traditional desktop processing system to a Hadoop-based system, where desktops are virtualized using KVM and VMWare hypervisors and submit processing jobs to the Hadoop back-end via extensions written for ESRI’s ArcGIS.
+- Planned technology road maps for the program to go from a traditional desktop processing system to a Hadoop-based system, where desktops are virtualized using KVM and VMWare hypervisors and submitted processing jobs to the Hadoop back-end via extensions written for ESRI’s ArcGIS as well as newer Open Source solutions.

 - Led the development of innovative technologies for proposals and future programs.